 So what design elements should be considered when it comes to wellbeing?
-Well, we can walk you through some of the wellness-focused areas we look at when we design our interiors, and how they can promote emotional wellbeing.
+Well, let us walk you through some of the wellness-focused areas we look at when we design our interiors, and how they can promote emotional wellbeing.

-Feng shui is a practice that aims to find balance between our work space, living environment and the natural world.
-We can use the ancient philosophy feng shui as a means of designing a harmonious environment that enhances and supports the way you live and work, instead of possibly hindering you.
+Feng shui is a practice that aims to find the balance between our workspace, living environment and the natural world.
+We can use the ancient philosophy of feng shui as a means of designing a harmonious environment that enhances and supports the way you live and work, instead of possibly hindering you.

 What feng shui tells us, is that human beings have always sought to create, and belong to, comforting and inspiring spaces.

 Essentially, this boils down to a careful and thoughtful layout, but the wider philosophy looks at everything from colour, to light, to space, to object placement.
 What feng shui tells us, is that human beings have always sought to create, and belong to, comforting and inspiring spaces.
 Feng shui inspired architecture, or a layout with feng shui-led design elements can not only assist with your day-to-day living, but also help you find equilibrium no matter what you’re doing.

 Lighting is vital to creating a welcoming space.
 There are smart lighting systems that can conserve energy and match your daily living patterns, and artificial light systems that can recreate natural light in order to give darker rooms and corners that lift.